gobics/cocopye-database/README.md

 ### Additional files

 The build command automatically creates most required files.
 However, you still have to manually add the files for the machine learning method (most likely a neural network).
 The files have to be named `model_comp.pickle` for the completeness predictor and `model_cont.pickle` for contamination.
+Additionally, you have to copy some FASTA files into a directory `testdata` for use with the `cocopye toolbox testrun` command (I would recommend to just use some sequences from your input set).
 If you want to make a new release, you should also increment the version number in `version.txt` to match the release version.